Amaranth: A Nutritious and Tasty Gluten-Free Grain Substitute

 Wheat is the dominant grain used by many families in North American society.
 Rice, corn, and oats are also popular.
 Many other grains and grain-like foods are available, however.
 These foods provide an interesting variety of tastes and nutrients and make great alternatives to the usual choices.
 Amaranth is one of these useful alternatives.
 Its seeds can be used like a grain and have another very important benefit—they are gluten-free.

 Gluten in a protein complex found in wheat, rye, and barley.
 Some people avoid gluten by choice and others avoid it by necessity.
 People with celiac disease must avoid the substance because it damages the lining of their small intestine.
 Amaranth is a great food choice for people with celiac disease and for everyone else.

 The Amaranth Plant

 Amaranth belongs to the genus Amaranthus.
 The genus is the first part of the scientific name of a plant and the species is the second part.
-Fifty to seventy species of Amaranthus exist.
+50 to 70 species of Amaranthus exist.
 The exact number depends on the classification scheme that's used.
 The genus is widespread and found in many countries.